angelip2303/tfg/slides/slides.md

 ## 🕶️ Opaque URIs

 - A URI is a unique sequence of characters that **identifies** a resource, namely, _subjects_, _predicates_ and _objects_.
 - Designing good URIs is the **first step** in linked data development.
-As such, there are two main types of URIs: _descriptive_ and _opaque_.

 ::bottom::